-What does What's the Frequency, Kenneth? mean?
+What do you think What's the Frequency, Kenneth? means?

 REM: What's the Frequency, Kenneth?
 Meaning